cost-dkg/metadata4dkg2022/docs/index.md

 ## Program

-The program is still preliminary and subject to change:

 - Wednesday, 18 May 2022
   - 12:00-14:00 lunch for those already present
   - 14:00-15:00 opening and keynote (remote participation possible via [Zoom](https://vu-live.zoom.us/j/96042420422?pwd=RTBZTHVjZldUZGROMUNDYm1ZTVpYZz09))